xvitaly/srcrepair/docs/source/faq.rst

 You can install SRC Repair for all users.
 Installer will use NGen to generate native images, which should significantly increate cold startup speed.

-.. index:: faq, counterfeit, cracked versions
+.. index:: counterfeit, cracked versions
 .. _faq-crrrr:

 Can I use this program with cracked version of game?